Horospherical varieties with quotient singularities: Introduction

 To extend this necessary condition to a characterization, we present the following heuristic.
 In general, being smooth is a stronger condition than being factorial, and having quotient singularities is stronger than being $\Q$-factorial.
 One can think of there as being a gap between smoothness and factoriality, and a gap between quotient singularities and $\Q$-factoriality.
 The hope is that these gaps are the same, i.e. there is some ``extra condition" such that being smooth is equivalent to being factorial plus having this ``extra condition", \textit{and} having quotient singularities is equivalent to being $\Q$-factorial plus having \textit{this same} ``extra condition".

 It is well-known that these gaps, in both cases, are non-existent for toric varieties.
 However, these gaps are certainly present for horospherical varieties in general (e.g. see \cref{example Q-factorial not quotient singularity}).
-There is a combinatorial characterization for smooth horospherical varieties, originally due to \cite[\nopp 3.5]{pauer1983glatte-einbettungen} in the special case of $H=U$, and extended to the general case in \cite[Theorem 2.6]{pasquier2006thesis} and \cite[Theorem 28.10]{timashev2011homogeneous} independently, which uses the following ``extra condition" -- regarding the colours in $\Sigma^c$ -- to fill in the gap between smoothness and factoriality.
+There is a combinatorial characterization for smooth horospherical varieties, originally due to \cite[\nopp 3.5]{pauer1983glatte-einbettungen} in the special case when $H$ is a maximal unipotent subgroup, and extended to the general case in \cite[Theorem 2.6]{pasquier2006thesis} and \cite[Theorem 28.10]{timashev2011homogeneous} independently, which uses the following ``extra condition" -- regarding the colours in $\Sigma^c$ -- to fill in the gap between smoothness and factoriality.